Brett Cobley, the man behind the vegan culinary Instagram sensation EpiVegan, shares his vegan journey with us.

 If you want to begin your exploration of What Vegans Eat, you can order Brett’s debut book here.

-For even more vegan inspiration, sign up and join the Veganuary club – the future is vegan!
+For even more vegan inspiration, sign up to try vegan and join the Veganuary club – the future is vegan!